elastic/apm/specs/agents/tracing-transactions.md

 What counts as a failed or successful request depends on the protocol and does not depend on whether there are error documents associated with a transaction.

+##### Error rate

+The error rate of a transaction group is based on the `outcome` of its transactions.

+    error_rate = failure / (failure + success)

+Note that when calculating the error rate, transactions with an `unknown` or non-existent outcome are not considered.

+The calculation just looks at the subset of transactions where the result is known and extrapolates the error rate for the total population.
+This avoids that `unknown` or non-existant outcomes reduce the error rate, which would happen when looking at a mix of old and new agents, or when looking at RUM data (as page load transactions have an `unknown` outcome).

+Also note that this only reflects the error rate as perceived from the application itself.
+The error rate perceived from its clients is greater or equal to that.

+##### Outcome API

 Agents should expose an API to manually override the outcome.
 This value must always take precedence over the automatically determined value.
+The documentation should clarify that transactions with `unknown` outcomes are ignored in the error rate calculation.